eleni-chr/Python-Games/README.md

 If both Pokémon have the same chosen stat, the round is considered a draw.

 ## hangman
-Simple hangman game in Python
+Simple hangman game in Python.
+Uses the associated file [largewords.txt](https://github.com/eleni-chr/Python-Games/blob/master/largewords.txt).

 ## minesweeper
 Minesweeper game in Windows command line.